KeatonMueller/sudoku/README.md

 ## API

-There's also basic little API using Flask that allows you to interface with the solver.
+There's also a basic little API using Flask that allows you to interface with the solver.
 I may write a front-end at some point that uses this API.

 For simplicity's sake, the API reads and writes to a JSON file rather